The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 Visiting regularly, it was at the Little White House that Roosevelt died on April 12th 1945, just three months into winning a fourth term in the real White House in Washington DC.

-Preserved as it was on the day Roosevelt died, the museum is filled with Roosevelt’s personal items, including his favourite chair, and an unfinished presidential portrait.
+Preserved as it was on the day Roosevelt died, the museum is filled with Roosevelt’s personal items, including his favorite chair, and an unfinished presidential portrait.

 11. Greenville Street Park

-This small city centre park a short distance from Newnan’s historic downtown district has been an important meeting point for the citizens of Newnan for decades.
+This small city center park a short distance from Newnan’s historic downtown district has been an important meeting point for the citizens of Newnan for decades.

 The garden also contains two sculptures.
 The first is Flight Lesson, and the second is called Lady of the House.